Confirm that you are an international student applicant.

 Each department or program at the University of Oregon establishes its own set of additional requirements and procedures for admission to graduate studies.
 For most programs, the departmental portion of the application is included as part of the University of Oregon application.
 Check with the program for their list of required application materials, submission procedures, and deadlines.

-Submit official transcript(s) to the Office of Admissions.
+Submit official transcript(s) to the Office of the Registrar.

 Submit documentation of English language proficiency.